 - Is physically cruel to people

-- Has forced someone to engage in sexual acts against his or her will
+- Has forced someone to engage in sexual acts against their will

 - Deliberately destroys the property of others